 - You open an account with Proplend.
-You do it online by completing a registration form.
+You do this online by completing a registration form.
 Once Proplend has verified your identity, you can access the account.

 - You choose the loans you want to invest in.
-You can browse and choose them manually or activate Proplend’s “auto-lend” functionality, that does it for you automatically.
+You can browse and choose them manually or activate Proplend’s “auto-lend” functionality, which does it for you automatically.